Cornl3read/SumCornl3read_v002/Readme.md

 6) Die A Little
 7) Enjoy The Cornl3read

+Direct Code Contributors:
+MageJosh - Testing, debugging, and magical magicness Khaine - For the Snippet That Pushed Me Forward When I Was Stuck.

 Special thanks To:
 FrostiBoi - You Started All This
 Gun - You Taught Me The Baby Steps
-Khaine - For the Snippet That Pushed Me Forward When I Was Stuck Everyone in the DF and Guppy Discord that have pushed me to keep trying.
+Everyone in the DF and Guppy Discord that have pushed me to keep trying.
 Thanks Guys And Gals.

-To the streamers i've come to call family.
+To the streamers that I have come to call family.
 Thank You Guys.
 Nothing more to be said.

 If you would like to see this expand into multiple 'Packages' and drink types please reach out and let me know.